danielfett/draft-dpop/main.md

 Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `htu` claim.

+If presented with an access token to a protected resource, the server MUST ensure that the value of the `ath` claim equals the hash of the access token that has been presented along side the DPoP proof.

 # DPoP Access Token Request {#access-token-request}